 All the Light I Cannot See by Anthony Doerr

-I really have high expectations for the All the Light I Cannot See because it is set during the Second World War, a time I like reading about, as it usually conveys the worst and the best humans are capable of.
+I really have high expectations for All the Light I Cannot See, because it is set during the Second World War, a time I like reading about, as it usually conveys the worst and the best humans are capable of.
 But, to be honest, I don’t know much about this book besides that.

 Have you read any of these books?
 Tell me in the comments!